YaogeJi/website-academic/content/post/welcome/index.md

 ---
 title: Welcome to my personal website
-subtitle: This is the personal website of Ruqi Bai.
+subtitle: This is the personal website of Yao Ji.
 Dont hesitate to email me if you have any comments about me or my website.

 # Summary for listings and search engines
-summary: This is the personal website of Ruqi Bai.
+summary: This is the personal website of Yao Ji.
 Dont hesitate to email me if you have any comments about me or my website.

 # Link this post with a project
 projects: []